drallafi/Leaflet.Polyline.SnakeAnim/README.md

 Each one of theses event has the head or tail position as parameter.
 You can use it to do whatever you want.
 For example, you can make the map follow the head, as shown in demo files.

+If you're using the `snakeTimestamps` option, it will fire the following events:
+- `snakeInDate`: the head moves and give an interpolation of its datetime
+- `snakeOutDate`: the tail moves and give an interpolation of its datetime

 When a layer group is performing the snaking animation, it will fire the following events: